topsourcedevelopment/pdfgenerator/README.md

 About
 ============

-This is the latest mpdf 6 compatibility with PHP7.4
+This is the latest mpdf 6 compatibility with PHP7.4 modified on 19 Oct 2020

 fixed the below four warnings which appeared in the mpdf class file: